 In the Lifetime of the Buddha

-One of the Buddha’s disciples decided it was time he spent a rainy season in the forest.
-He built his hut of leaves and eagerly began to meditate.
-But after three months he had no success reaching a mystic trance and he decided to quit trying and return to the monastery, content to not progress past the moderate level of understanding he had already reached.
+One of the Buddha’s disciples spent a rainy season in the forest.
+He built a leaf hut and eagerly began to meditate.
+But after three months he had no success reaching insight, so he quit trying and returned to the monastery, content to progress no further than the moderate level of understanding he had already achieved.
 Prince Samvara was an earlier birth of this quitter disciple, and when the Buddha learned that he had given up on the quest for salvation, he told him this story so he knew that with the Buddha’s guidance he had reached his goal in a previous life and would be motivated to continue striving in this one.

-The eldest prince was an earlier birth of Sariputta, one of the Buddha’s top disciples, and the other princes were other elder disciples.
-The Buddha’s lay followers were the provincial subjects of those princes.
+The eldest prince was an earlier birth of Sariputta, one of the Buddha’s top disciples, and the other princes were earlier births of other elder disciples.
+The Buddha’s lay followers were earlier births of the provincial subjects of those princes.